 But if you don't have local access to such resources, there are several places online where you can purchase great body jewelry.

 All of the jewelry companies mentioned on my Links page produce quality products.
 Only Body Circle Designs sells direct to the public (and they have insertion tapers, which are very helpful when changing your own jewelry).
 Some of the other companies have jewelry available for purchase on BodyArtForms.com.
+My esteemed colleagues at Infinite Body Piercing can send you any jewelry they stock, as well as what you can find in their online store, and also signed copies of The Piercing Bible.

 If you will order online, you should check out my mobile app inGauge, which contains comprehensive information about body jewelry sizes, shapes, and materials for new and healed piercings.
 It will also teach you how to recognize quality body jewelry. inGauge provides diagrams, rulers, and instructions so that you can accurately measure your own body jewelry at home!